Hydroxypropyl cellulose (Into the eye)

 - If you hurt your eye, develop an eye infection, or need to have eye surgery, talk with your doctor right away.
 You may need to change your medicine or stop using it.

-- This medicine can cause your vision to become blurred.
-You should avoid driving or doing anything else that could be dangerous until you find out how it affects you.
+- This eye insert may cause blurred vision.
+Do not drive or do anything else that could be dangerous until you know how this medicine affects you.

 - Call your doctor if your symptoms do not improve or if they get worse.